A systematic study of super-Eddington layers in the envelopes of massive stars: Stellar models: The standard set

 We compute the evolution of stars in the mass range of 10--110\Msun{} at metallcity, $Z=0.00142$ ([Fe/H] = -1).
 All stars start from the pre-main-sequence (PMS) with uniform composition and the goal is to evolve each model until the point of carbon depletion in the core $(X_c\leq10^{-2})$.
 Following \citet{Choi:2016MIST}, we adopt solar scaled abundances from \citet{Asplund2009}, with Solar metallicity $Z_\odot= Z_{\odot,\rm protosolar}=0.0142$.
 The primordial helium abundance $Y_{p}$ is taken to be 0.249 while the protosolar helium abundance $Y_{\odot,\rm protosolar}$ = 0.2703.
 Initial hydrogen (X) and helium abundances (Y) for PMS models are calculated using the following formula

 Models are evolved without mass loss from the PMS until the zero-age main sequence (ZAMS), defined as when the central hydrogen abundance reduces by 1 percent of the initial value.
-Evolution is then restarted (including mass loss) using the stellar model saved at ZAMS, and continues until either the termination condition is reached $(X_c\leq10^{-2})$ or the end of 96 CPU-hrs (running parallel on 4 cores for 24 hrs).
+Evolution is then restarted (including mass loss) using the stellar model saved at ZAMS, and continues until either the termination condition is reached $(X_c\leq10^{-2})$ or the end of 96 CPU-hrs (running parallel on four\LEt{ Write out numerals when lower than eleven and not directly used as a measurement with the unit following.
+See Sect 2.7 of the language guide https://www.aanda.org/for-authors/language-editing/2-main-guidelines .} cores for 24 hrs).

+The set of models evolved using the physical inputs described above fail to reach the end of carbon burning in the core within the allocated time (24 hrs) for stars more massive than 20\Msun{}.
+Hereafter, we refer to this set as the "standard set" and label it as "NoModifier" in the figures, since the models were computed without any modifications to facilitate their evolution.
+The results for the standard set are unaffected by the increase in temporal and spatial resolution.